The Safer Seas & Rivers Service

 In 2022, DEFRA published the Storm Overflow Reduction plan which states that “all water companies must provide data about the frequency and duration of storm overflows in near real-time and make this available to the public no later than 2025”.

-Currently, water companies only provide public-facing real-time data about bathing waters.
+Currently, most water companies only provide public-facing real-time data about bathing waters using their own models.
 This information is what SAS has been able to utilise and is what informs the SSRS.
-Until recently, we didn’t receive information about sewage overflow discharges, we were simply notified if a location was impacted, with the exception of Southern Water who provide the location and impact of overflows for coastal bathing sites.
+Until recently, we didn’t receive information about sewage overflow discharges, we were simply notified if a location was impacted.

 If you have any questions about the alerts you’re seeing or not seeing, email us at [email protected].